davidpots/playsongnotes/_lessons/10 [Sublime] Rivers of Babylon.md

     "So let the words of our mouth..."
     | G . . . | D . . . | G . . . | D . . . |
     | D . . . | D . . . | D . . . | G . . . |

-## Good luck!

-Thanks for reading!
-I hope this helped you.